-The property is located in the portion of the Chattahoochee River watershed drains into the Chattahoochee River Corridor, but it is not within the 2000-foot Chattahoochee River Corridor and is not subject to the requirements of the Metropolitan River Protection Act or the Chattahoochee Corridor Plan.
-This portion of the watershed drains into the Chattahoochee downstream of the existing public water supply intakes on the Chattahoochee.
-Proposed intakes in South Fulton and Coweta County include this portion of the Chattahoochee River watershed as a large water supply watershed (over 100 square miles), as defined under the Part 5 Criteria of the 1989 Georgia Planning Act.
-However, for large water supply watersheds without a water supply reservoir, the only applicable Part 5 requirements are restrictions on hazardous waste handling, storage and disposal within seven miles upstream of a public water supply intake.
-This property is more than seven miles upstream of the nearest proposed public water supply intake on the Chattahoochee.
+The property is located in the Morning Creek basin, which is part of the Flint River watershed.
+The Flint is a large water supply watershed (over 100 square miles), as defined under the Part 5 Criteria of the 1989 Georgia Planning Act.
+Large water supply watersheds without a water supply reservoir, the only applicable Part 5 requirements are restrictions on hazardous waste handling, storage and disposal within seven miles upstream of a public water supply intake.
+This property is more than seven miles upstream of the nearest proposed public water supply intake on the Flint.